An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks

 \begin{quotation} Although most content does not spread far on social media, occasionally some piece of content ``goes viral" and rapidly reaches many people~\cite{goel2016structural,juul2022}.
-When content with misinformation or disinformation spreads widely, it has become common to expand on analogies with disease spread by stating that there is an \emph{infodemic}~\cite{eysenbach2002,briand2021,zielinski2021}, which is a portmanteau of the words ``information" and ``epidemic".
+When content with misinformation or disinformation spreads widely, it has become common to use analogies with disease spread {and state} that there is an \emph{infodemic}~\cite{eysenbach2002,briand2021,zielinski2021}, which is a portmanteau of the words ``information" and ``epidemic".
 In the present paper, we examine infodemics in a model of content spread that uses a bounded-confidence mechanism.
 We extend the analogy between the spread of content and the spread of infectious diseases by defining an \emph{opinion reproduction number}, which is inspired by the basic reproduction number of disease dynamics \cite{kiss2017mathematics,brauer2019}.
-By examining whether or not the amount of opinion spread is below or above a critical opinion reproduction number (i.e., an \emph{infodemic threshold}), one can examine whether content dies out or goes viral.
-This approach complements branching-process approaches that examine whether or not content spread tends to locally magnify or contract with time \cite{gleeson2021}.
+By examining whether or not the spreading process is below or above a critical opinion reproduction number (i.e., an \emph{infodemic threshold}), one can examine whether content dies out or goes viral.
+Our investigation complements branching-process approaches that examine whether or not content spread tends to locally magnify or contract with time \cite{gleeson2021}.
 In our bounded-confidence model of content spread, we quantify the size and shape of content dissemination using a variety of summary statistics, and we illustrate how network structure and spreading-model parameters affect these statistics in configuration-model networks. \end{quotation}